MEIT: Multimodal Electrocardiogram Instruction Tuning on Large Language Models for Report Generation: ECG Report Generation Benchmark

 \subsection{Datasets}

-\textbf{PTB-XL.} The PTB-XL dataset~\cite{wagner2020ptb} comprises 21,837 clinical 12-lead ECGs, each lasting 10 seconds, from 18,885 patients.
-Each ECG is accompanied by a corresponding report.
-The data includes raw ECG signals and their reports, with all recordings sampled at 500Hz over 10 seconds.
-We divided this dataset into training, validation, and testing subsets in a 70\%:10\%:20\% ratio, respectively.
-The human experts double-check all samples in the test set to ensure data quality.
-We reformulate the dataset into instruction data format as mentioned in Sec~\ref{Sec: task formulation}.
+\textbf{MIMIC-IV-ECG.} MIMIC-IV-ECG~\citep{mimicecg} is the largest publicly available 12-lead ECG dataset.
+MIMIC-IV-ECG contains $800,035$ samples from $161,352$ subjects.
+Similar to PTB-XL, each sample includes a raw ECG recording and its report, sampled at $500$Hz for 10 seconds.
+The dataset is split into training, validation, and test sets at a ratio of 80\%:10\%:10\% respectively.

-\textbf{MIMIC-IV-ECG.} The MIMIC-IV-ECG dataset~\cite{mimicecg} is currently the largest publicly accessible ECG dataset, containing 800,035 paired samples from 161,352 unique subjects.
-Similar to PTB-XL, each sample in this dataset includes a raw ECG signal and its corresponding report, with all recordings sampled at 500Hz for 10 seconds.
-The division of this dataset into training, validation, and testing subsets is 80\%:10\%:10\% ratio.
-Likewise, we reconstruct this dataset into an ECG instruction data template.
+\textbf{PTB-XL.} We also use the PTB-XL dataset~\citep{wagner2020ptb}, which contains $21,837$ clinical 12-lead ECG recordings collected from $18,885$ patients.
+Each ECG recording is $10$ seconds long sampled at $500$Hz and has a corresponding report.
+We divide PTB-XL into training, validation, and test sets at a ratio of 70\%:10\%:20\%, respectively.